sam-hosseini/freelancing-in-finland/README.md

 1. The company has to pay 1.34% of 1,000€ as `Employers’ health insurance contribution` => 13,4€

-The company will pay all taxes above which is ~213€ to Tax Administraion.
+The company will pay all taxes above which is ~213€ to Tax Administration.

 **What's the practical conclusion?** Because `Employers’ health insurance contribution` is such a small percentage, in the rest of this guide, I will intentionally assume that the `self-employed` people only pay `income tax` and nothing else.